-For fiscal year 2018, under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of (a) regulatory actions (such as organizations in receivership or conservatorship) or (b) other federal government intervention actions.
+Under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of (a) regulatory actions (such as organizations in receivership or conservatorship) or (b) other federal government intervention actions.
 Under the regulatory or other intervention actions, the relationship with the federal government is not expected to be permanent.
-These entities are classified as disclosure entities based on their characteristics as a whole.
-For fiscal year 2017, these entities met the criteria of paragraph 50 of Statement of Federal Financial Accounting Concepts (SFFAC) No. 2, Entity and Display and do not appear in the federal budget section "Federal Programs by Agency and Account."
-SFFAS No. 47 replaced reporting entity criteria in SFFAC No. 2 (see Note 25-Disclosure Entities and Related Parties for additional information on these disclosure entities).
+These entities are classified as disclosure entities based on their characteristics as a whole (see Note 25-Disclosure Entities and Related Parties for additional information on these disclosure entities).

-Also, under GAAP criteria, the FR System is not consolidated into the government's consolidated financial statements (see Note 25-Disclosure Entities and Related Parties for further information concerning the Federal Reserve System).
+Also, under GAAP criteria, the FR System is not consolidated into the government's consolidated financial statements (see Note 25-Disclosure Entities and Related Parties for further information concerning the FR System).